codacy/docs/docs/release-notes/cloud/bitbucket-changes.md

 # Bitbucket changes

-We're making some changes on 18th Feb 2019 **that will cause all existing integrations with Bitbucket to stop working**.
+We're making some changes on February 18, 2019 **that will cause all existing integrations with Bitbucket to stop working**.

 ## What exactly are we doing?